 So how does one go about testing a fume extraction system?
 In practice, testing for flow is a complicated test and doing so in a laboratory setup is the best (and really only) method for determining a relevant, accurate result.
 For static pressure, the method is more easily done in an industrial setting.
 The key is the location: where you test for static pressure matters.
 For fume extraction systems, the hose connect at the entrance of the torch is the optimal testing location.
 This would be at the elbow of the fume extraction torch where the particles funnel into the fume extraction system.

-Know that when test for static pressure the torch is a constant in the problem.
+Know that when testing for static pressure, the fume extraction gun is a constant in the problem.
 If the static pressure is a known quantity, then the flow is a known quantity as well.
 There is a direct relation from one parameter to the other.
 The way to measure the static pressure in your fume extraction system is to add a piece of hose and plug the vacuum gauge while replugging the torch.
 It is critical that air travels through the torch into the elbow and finally to the extraction system for an accurate static pressure reading.

 Measuring static pressure without the torch will give you a number that isn't relevant to your operation, because without the torch connected it cannot be determined what the static pressure of the vacuum system is going to be.
 In short, measuring the system without the torch will tell you what the maximum static pressure of the system is, but not the applied static pressure when it's being used in an industrial application - such as when it's connected to an active fume extraction torch.
 It's really important to connect the torch and do a reading with the vacuum going through the torch.
 Having a welder welding with the torch doesn't change the information because the welding won't affect the static pressure in any way - only having the vacuum connected to the torch when performing the measurement.